 Rspack has been under continuous development since April 2022, and was launched as open source in March 2023.
-Although the project is still in its early stages and lacks many webpack functionalities, based on the Pareto principle, we believe the current features can meet the needs of most businesses.
+Rspack has finished implemented most important features of webpack and these features can meet the needs of most projects.
 Some ByteDance internal projects have already achieved a 5-10 times improvement moving from Webpack to Rspack, and there's still room for future optimizations.

 Rspack is compatible with webpack's configuration schema and loader architecture.
 You can seamlessly use familiar loaders such as

 Currently, Rspack's cache support is relatively simple, only supporting memory-level caching.
 In the future, we will build stronger cache capabilities, including migratable persistent caching, which will bring greater imagination space, such as reusing Rspack's cloud cache on different machines in monorepos, to improve the cache hit rate of large projects.

 Although Rspack already meets the needs of many projects, there is still a big gap to reach the full capabilities of webpack.
 Prioritization will be based on community feedback, so please tell us about your requirements!